brokensandals/codger/README.md

     codger gen boilerplate

+In either case you can add the `-r` (record) option:

+    codger gen boilerplate -r

-In either case the parameters used will be recorded in a file named `.codger`, so that later, after the project or the skeleton have changed, you can use
+to have the run recorded in a file named `.codger`, so that later, after the project or the skeleton have changed, you can use

     codger diff